Santa Ana River: Floods, droughts, and legacy

 With the increased flood protection afforded by the Prado Dam, major industrial development migrating south from the Los Angeles Basin, and the Southern California housing boom in the 1950s and 1960s, the Santa Ana River watershed began its third and final transition—from agricultural to urban.
-The population of the Santa Ana River basin increased dramatically, but brought with it the threat of greater damage from floods, somewhat compromising the protection afforded by Prado Dam.
-Because housing and urban areas encroached on the river's historic floodplain—an area once occupied by farms—and the river became confined to a narrow channel—a flood similar to the ones surrounding the turn of the 20th century would cause much more damage.
+The population of the Santa Ana River basin increased dramatically but brought with it the threat of greater damage from floods, somewhat compromising the protection afforded by Prado Dam.
+Because housing and urban areas encroached on the river's historic floodplain (an area once occupied by farms) and the river had become confined to a narrow channel, a flood similar to the ones surrounding the turn of the 20th century would cause much more damage.
 The construction of roads and buildings also heightened the runoff that would flow into the river during rainfall, a process known as urban runoff.
 In fact, the river flooded again in 1969, and while much of the runoff from the Inland Empire was captured behind Prado Dam—probably saving Orange County from an even greater flood—Santiago Creek, a large tributary flowing from the Santa Ana Mountains, eroded its banks until it swept away portions of residential communities in the cities of Tustin and Orange.

 In 1964, the Santa Ana River Mainstem Project, which involved concreting the lower 30.4 mi of the river, was first proposed.
 Construction work began in 1989, and today, through much of Orange County, the river's channel is essentially an enormous box culvert.
 The second dam, Seven Oaks Dam, was completed in 1999.
 This dam captures flood runoff from Santa Ana Canyon before it can enter the Inland Empire.
 The dam was designed to withstand a 350-year flood.
 Today, the river lies mainly between levees and concrete channels, and especially in its lower course, functions only as a flood drainage channel.